-The contractor shall notify the RCE four weeks prior to opening any new, widened, stage constructed or rehabilitated bridge to traffic to allow an initial bridge condition evaluation, an inventory inspection and an inventory underwater inspection (if needed).
+The contractor shall notify the Construction Manager for Mega Projects four weeks prior to opening any new, widened, stage constructed or rehabilitated bridge to traffic to allow an initial bridge condition evaluation, an inventory inspection and an inventory underwater inspection (if needed).
 The contractor shall perform all repairs necessary to correct deficiencies noted in the condition evaluation report.
 Bridges, to include temporary bridges, should not be opened to traffic prior to completion of the NBIS Inspection(s).

-(7) SECTION 106: SOURCE OF PRODUCTION OF IRON AND STEEL PRODUCTS:
+(10) SECTION 106: SOURCE OF PRODUCTION OF IRON AND STEEL PRODUCTS: